-NOTE: Tighten the gas cap until you hear a "clicking" sound.
-This is an indication that the gas cap is properly tightened.
-Make sure that the gas cap is tightened each time the vehicle is refueled.
+NOTE: Tighten the gas cap 1/4 turn until you hear one click.
+This is an indication that the cap is properly tightened.

+If the gas cap is not tightened properly, the Malfunction Indicator Light will come on, Be sure the gas cap is tightened every time the vehicle is refueled.